kestra-io/docs/content/docs/15.how-to-guides/terraform-templating.md

 1. Connection details are stored in the subflow, and only the SQL query is exposed to the user.
 1. Subflow natively displays results in logs for easy debugging.
-1. Outputs of the subflow can be used in the parent flow by using `outputs.query_data.rows` in the `show-result` task.
+1. Outputs of the subflow can be used in the parent flow by using `outputs.query_data.rows` in the `show_result` task.

 > Note: `wait: true` will wait for the subflow to finish before continuing the flow execution. `transmitFailed: true` will transmit the failed status of the subflow to the parent flow.